Laurent Lamothe: Post-campaign

 In July 2015, Lamothe created LSL World Initiative, a private enterprise providing solutions to governments in implementing their own funding mechanisms to help them deliver sustainable development programs in line with their needs and priorities.

 In December 2015, Lamothe founded the Dr. Louis G. Lamothe Foundation in honour and memory of his father Louis G. Lamothe.
 The Foundation will concentrate on the strategies to lead Haiti to emerging country status by 2041.
 After Hurricane Matthew struck Haiti, the Dr. Louis G. Lamothe Foundation has been working in Anse du Clerc to help the town recover from the damages.
 The Foundation aims to rehabilitate the fishing village and revive its economic activity by repairing the damaged houses and facilitating the acquisition of fishing equipment, among others.
-The Foundation also aims to make various seeds for agriculture available to the farmers.
+The foundation also aims to make various seeds for agriculture available to the farmers.

+In December 2025, Lamothe made an Instagram post apologizing for having supported Michel Martelly before and during his presidency, calling it his greatest mistake.
+According to Lamothe, he fully cut ties with Martelly the day after the 2021 assassination of Jovenel Moïse.

 Legal

 On 20 November 2022, Lamothe was sanctioned by the Canadian government for his involvement in human rights violations and supporting criminal gangs.
 Lamothe has denied allegations of money-laundering to help finance gangs, saying Ottawa had provided no evidence.
-A press release by the office of Canadian Prime Minister Justin Trudeau mentioned that Lamothe is suspected of protecting and enabling the illegal activities of armed criminal gangs.
+A press release by the office of Canadian prime minister Justin Trudeau mentioned that Lamothe is suspected of protecting and enabling the illegal activities of armed criminal gangs.

 In a 21 November 2022 statement, Lamothe demanded a public apology from the Canadian government.
 On 22 December, Lamothe filed a notice of application with Canada's Federal Court, arguing the sanctions were the result of an arbitrary decision and did not give Lamothe a chance to offer his side of the story.

-On June 02, 2023 the United States announced Lamothe was ineligible to return to the US citing the misappropriation of the PetroCaribe funds.
+On June 2, 2023, the United States announced Lamothe was ineligible to return to the US, citing the misappropriation of the PetroCaribe funds.
 The US is yet to present proof to support the allegations.

 The PetroCaribe funds refers to aid that came through the provision of discounted oil deliveries from Venezuela.
 In the wake of the earthquake, Haiti was supposed to use the assistance to help the country rebuild.

 Lamothe has adamantly pushed back on the allegation, accusing the United States of falling for the “false narrative” of the Haitian political discourse that for years has sought to assassinate his character.

 Since taking office and after his resignation Lamothe's tenure as Prime Minister has undergone five comprehensive audits including a judicial decision that found no evidence supporting these allegations of misappropriated funds.